Enigo/illuvi-analytics/README.md

 prices.
 CoinGecko free API has a rate limit of 10-30 calls/minute

+### Etherscan
+[Etherscan API](https://docs.etherscan.io/api-endpoints/accounts) is used to query initial Land mint data Etherscan Free plan has a rate limit of 5RPC and 100 000 request per day

 ## Env

 The `dotenvy` crate is used to load environment variables needed for DB connection from `.env` file